hparra/hparra.github.io/notes/emoji.md

 ## mac os x

-why do they make it so hard?
+why do they make it so hard to use these?

 ## references